robocoptertron/RobertNeville_T1A2/README.md

 - JavaScript (vanilla)
 - Node.js

-These are its dependencies:
+These are the its dependencies:

 - express
 - express-handlebars
 - joi
 - nodemailer

-These are it's devDependencies:
+These are its devDependencies:

 - concurrently
 - cross-env